jokeyrhyme/hsipe.js/README.md

 -   **cakeName** is a unique identifier for the background work, and scripts that use the same results can share this

+-   **interval** is the milliseconds to wait after a successful baking, to throttle your time-consuming task (default = 1 day)

 ```flowtype